nerffan1/FLOSICDOC/README.md

     $ pip install Sphinx pydata-sphinx-theme

-Once you have installed these, you should be able to compile the documentation (see recipes in Makefile for formats).
+Once you have these installed, you should be able to compile the documentation (see recipes in Makefile for different formats).
 To build the html output:

      $ make html